-- Read the passage with an aim to understand the central idea, tone, and examples (make a mental note for where the proper nouns are appearing)
+- Read the passage with the aim to understand the central idea, tone, and examples (make a mental note of where the proper nouns are appearing)

 - With practice, you would understand which are your strong areas and try to attempt those questions first.

 - During the first 7-8 mins, just go through the different sets and identify 3 sets which are easy, 2/3 which are medium, and 3/2 which are difficult.

 - First, try to solve familiar sets before going into the new ones.

 - Don’t spend more than two-three minutes on a set if you can’t figure out how to solve it.
 It is better to leave the set faster if you can’t figure out how to go forward with it.